oj-tooth/synthocean/README.md

 - ssh for model_ssh_var
 Users should make sure to provide the correct variable names if their dataset uses different names.

-Usage:
+## Usage:

-To use the package, the user can clone the repository to a local directory via Git.
+To use the tool, the user can clone the repository.
 Once the repository is cloned, the user can run the code in the `Interp_model2SWOT.py` file, by executing the command line from a terminal using the following command (after navigating to the directory containing Interp_model2SWOT.py) :

 ```bash
 ./Interp_model2SWOT.py -m path_to_your_model_file -k path_to_your_model_mask_file -s path_to_swot_data_file -o path_to_output_file -i interpolator --model-lat-var latitude_var_name --model-lon-var longitude_var_name --model-time-var time_name --model_ssh_var the_model_ssh_variable_name